mlb2251/stitch-artifact/README.md

 Additionally a VirtualBox VM image is available at the Zenodo link above.

 # List of Claims
-This artifact evaluates the following claims:
+This artifact evaluates the following claims, taken verbatim from the start of Section 6:
 - Claim 1:
-  - Stitch learns libraries of comparable quality to those found by existing deductive library learning algorithms in prior work, while requiring significantly less resources.
+  - "Stitch learns libraries of comparable quality to those found by existing deductive library learning algorithms in prior work, while requiring significantly less resources."
+(Comparison of Stitch to DreamCoder)
   - Paper Section: 6.1
   - Figures: Fig 6, Fig 7, Fig 8.
   - Evaluated in: "Claim 1" section below
 - Claim 2:
-  - Stitch scales to corpora of programs that contain more and longer programs than would be tractable with prior work (Table 1, Table 2).
+  - "Stitch scales to corpora of programs that contain more and longer programs than would be tractable with prior work" (benchmarking Stitch on Wong et al. 2022 dataset and presenting results).
   - Paper Section: 6.2
   - Tables: Table 1, Table 2
   - Evaluated in: "Claim 2" section below
 - Claim 3:
-  - Stitch degrades gracefully when resource-constrained (any-time algorithm study).
+  - "Stitch degrades gracefully when resource-constrained" (any-time algorithm study).
   - Paper Section: 6.3
   - Figures: Fig 9.
   - Evaluated in: "Claim 3" section below
 - Claim 4:
-  - All the elements of Stitch matter (ablation study).
+  - "All the elements of Stitch matter" (ablation study).
   - Paper Section: 6.4
   - Tables: Table 3.
   - Evaluated in: "Claim 4" section below
 - Claim 5:
-  - Stitch is complementary to deductive rewrite-based approaches to library learning (The "PyStitch" prototype).
+  - "Stitch is complementary to deductive rewrite-based approaches to library learning" (The "PyStitch" prototype).
   - Paper Section: 6.5
   - Tables: Table 4.
   - Evaluated in: "Claim 5" section below

 # Download, installation, and sanity-testing instructions

 We provide both VM Setup and Non-VM Setup instructions below.
-While the tool `stitch` (i.e. Claims 1-4) has minimal dependencies, the PyStitch prototype presented in Claim 5 has slightly more dependencies and might be easier run in a VM if desired.
+While the tool `stitch` (i.e. Claims 1-4) has minimal dependencies, the PyStitch prototype presented in Claim 5 has slightly more dependencies and might be easier run in a VM if issues are encountered.
 All claims can also be evaluated through the VM for simplicity preferred.

 ## Memory Requirements (RAM)